github/docs/content/code-security/secret-scanning/secret-scanning-partnership-program/secret-scanning-partner-program.md

 * For the hashed form of the raw token, you can only use SHA-256 to hash the token, not any other hashing algorithm.
 * The label indicates whether the token is a true ("true_positive") or a false positive ("false_positive").
 Only these two lowercased literal strings are allowed.

-{% note %}
+> [!NOTE]

-**Note:** Our request timeout is set to be higher (that is, 30 seconds) for partners who provide data about false positives.
+> Our request timeout is set to be higher (that is, 30 seconds) for partners who provide data about false positives.
 If you require a timeout higher than 30 seconds, email us at <a href="mailto:secret-scanning@github.com">secret-scanning@github.com</a>.

-{% endnote %}